instrumentisto/rust-incubator/README.md

 ## Too hard?

-It means you are not ready for certification.
-Follow this links if you find the incubator too hard.
+It means you are not ready to become certified.
+Follow these links if you find the incubator too hard.

 - :footprints:️ [Step-by-Step Introduction]
 - :baby: [Rustlings] are small exercises to get you used to reading and writing [Rust] code.